Tomy Winata: Tempo libel lawsuit

 Winata was involved in a high-profile libel case against Tempo news magazine after it ran a cover story questioning whether he was involved in the February 2003 burning of the Tanah Abang textile market in Jakarta.
 In response to the article, a group of thugs was deployed to attack Tempos office.
 Winata later commented that "it’s much easier to influence decision-making in a democratic environment, specifically in Indonesia.
 Famished and poor people will do everything to maintain their survival."

 Winata filed libel charges against PT Tempo Inti Media, editor-in-chief Bambang Harymurti, deputy chief editor Toriq Hadad, reporters Ahmad Taufik, Bernarda Rurit and Cahyo Junaidi, publisher Fikri Jufri and corporate director Zulkifli Lubis.
 On 16 September 2004, Bambang Harymurti was found guilty of "defamation and false reporting" and sentenced to a year in prison, but article author Ahmad Taufik and editor Iskandar Ali were exonerated.
 Central Jakarta District Court ordered Tempo to publicly apologize and to pay a fine of 500 million rupiah (US$59,000).
 The presiding judge stated that Tempo failed to find the truth by covering both sides before publishing the article".
 However, the ruling was later overturned on appeal.

 BBC News described the case as being "widely criticised as an attack on Indonesia's press", and Amnesty International declared Harymutri to be a prisoner of conscience.
 On 9 February 2005, Harymutri's sentence was overturned by the Supreme Court of Indonesia, a spokesperson for which stated, "We want to ensure that journalists are protected."

 Relationship with SBY

-A US State Department cable published by WikiLeaks described Winata as having "a specially close relationship" with President Susilo Bambang Yudhoyono and alleged that he was the head of a crime syndicate called "The Gang of Nine" or "The Nine Dragons".
+A leaked diplomatic cable described Winata as having "a specially close relationship" with President Susilo Bambang Yudhoyono and alleged that he was the head of a crime syndicate called "The Gang of Nine" or "The Nine Dragons".
 The cable also alleged that Winata had funneled money to Yudhoyono for "questionable political purposes".
 Winata denied the allegations, dismissing them as the gossip of rival politicians and stating, "I would prefer to lick your shoes [...] than for you to believe the WikiLeaks rumors."
 He stated that his relationship with the President was that of "any other citizen".